luis-israel-velez/realm/README.md

    Once you execute "docker run -d <detach> -p 3015:3015 <image>:<tag> you can see at Logs docker logs <id of image>
+3. Now we start getting into kubernetes!!
+Start minikube with "minikube start --driver=docker"
+4. Build .yaml for deployment and run, make sure your docker is tied to the minikube docker
+5. Build .yaml for services both as ClusterIP (internal) or LoadBalancer (external)